SDL-Hercules-390/hyperion/readme/README.FACILITIES.md

-[opcode.c](../opcode.c) instruction dispatch table (directing the `run_cpu` instruction execution loop in [cpu.c](../cpu.c) to jump to the actual instruction function itself), and of course the actual instruction function iself (which does not necessarily have to be in source file `esame.c` but may instead be in a completely different source file, possibly its own).
+[opcode.c](../opcode.c) instruction dispatch table (directing the `run_cpu` instruction execution loop in [cpu.c](../cpu.c) to jump to the actual instruction function itself), and of course the actual instruction function itself (which does not necessarily have to be in source file `esame.c` but may instead be in a completely different source file, possibly its own).